Lhakar Wednesday & the 76th bday of HH Dalai Lama

 During the Bon stage, there were many deities that the Tibetans worshiped.
 One in particular had the Chime-bhuta, which he used as a “woor-du” (slingshot) to symbolize its power.
 When Padmasambhava came from India to bring Buddhism to Tibet, it was said he subdued all the deities of the Bon religion and made them sungma (protectors of the Dharma).
 Due to this, Tibetans started wearing the Chime-bhuta around their arms and ankles to protect those areas.
 The string is not sacred, therefore it can be tied around the ankles without it being a sacrilegious act.

-To me, my Rangzen bracelet weaves in our history as a people, strength from our resistance and power in our identity.
+To me, my Rangzen bracelet weaves together our history as a people, strength from our resistance and power in our identity.
 Today on Lhakar and His Holiness the 14th Dalai Lama’s 76th birthday, I honor the legacy of the Rangzen bracelet.

 It’s great to hear a background of the well-known Rangzen bracelet, thank you for posting this!